genbigbadsmoke/hngx/readme.md

 Features

 Supports all four CRUD operations:

 Create

 Read

 Update

 Delete

 Uses JSON for data serialization and deserialization Supports cross-origin resource sharing (CORS)

+Data is fed via postman using body json not query parameters

 How to use